Developing High-Quality Jade Assets in North America

 Prior to acquiring the properties, Jade Leader completed an exploration program that included prospecting, mapping and mechanized sampling.
 They collected 62 samples including various jade types, colors and textures as well as their associated host rocks.
 The samples have been evaluated in order to confirm mineralogy, texture, translucency and general workability as ornamental, carving or gem material.

-Jade Leader has identified medium to coarse grained green ornamental-type jades, carving and jewelry-type snowflake jades and highly translucent near gem and gem-type jades.
+Jade Leader has identified medium to coarse-grained green ornamental-type jades, carving and jewelry-type snowflake jades and highly translucent near gem and gem-type jades.
 The company was also able to identify an area of interest from their first pass reconnaissance and mapping program, which identified an exposed jade-bearing calc-silicate alteration with a length of 130 meters and an exposed width of two to three meters to date.
 A second site was also identified on the property and contains a strike length of 55 meters with surface width ranging between one and 15 meters and occurs approximately 210 meters along the strike of the first zone.

 Keithly Mountain Project

 In 2017, Jade Leader acquired by staking the 2,111-hectare Keithly Mountain property in the Cariboo goldfields in British Columbia.
 After completing their first-pass program, the company reduced the property to 1,485.84 hectares.
-The property is easily accessible by a network of logging roads and is located approximately 20 kilometres north of Likely, British Columbia.
+The property is easily accessible by a network of logging roads and is located approximately 20 kilometers north of Likely, British Columbia.

 The area the property resides in is widely known to be prospective for gold, copper and nickel.
 However, there have been historical showings and reports of jade in the region.
 The property covers approximately 6.5 kilometers of strike length in an area with metamorphosed serpentinites and sediments with significant thrust faulting, which are critical in the formation of jade.

 In July 2017, Jade Leader completed its first pass reconnaissance program at Keithly.
-The programs was able to confirm that there were extensive areas of locally sub-cropping to outcropping serpentinized ultramafic rocks, which are typical hosts to nephrite jade deposits in British Columbia.
+The programs were able to confirm that there were extensive areas of locally sub-cropping to outcropping serpentinized ultramafic rocks, which are typical hosts to nephrite jade deposits in British Columbia.
 In addition to this discovery, numerous zones of fibrous secondary riebeckite mineralization were found within the serpentinized units, which further confirmed the potential of finding nephrite jade on the property.

 Jean-Pierre Jutras, B.Sc.
 (Hons) Geology, P. Geo. — President and Director

-Jean-Pierre Jutras has 29 years experience in the exploration industry and has worked in over 15 countries on four continents for numerous public companies including Placer Dome, Prism Resources, Golden Star Resources and Jade Leader Corp.
+Jean-Pierre Jutras has 29 years of experience in the exploration industry and has worked in over 15 countries on four continents for numerous public companies including Placer Dome, Prism Resources, Golden Star Resources and Jade Leader Corp.
 He was the President and a Director of Tyler Resources Inc. and is currently a Director and Vice-President of Canex Metals Inc.

 He was the President and a Director of Tyler Resources (TYS) from 2001 until March 2008.
 During that period, Tyler increased in market cap from <$1 million to $214 million when the company was purchased by Jinchuan Group Ltd. of China.
-Mr Jutras was responsible for overseeing all company operations, including all exploration programs on the company’s copper-gold project in Mexico, as well as negotiating the sale of the company.
+Jutras was responsible for overseeing all company operations, including all exploration programs on the company’s copper-gold project in Mexico, as well as negotiating the sale of the company.

 In the late 1980s, Jutras had an opportunity to take some jade samples home from a mine visit which became the beginning of a parallel avocation to his mineral exploration career now spanning almost 30 years as a student and collector of jades from all over the world, gemstone carver, faceter and metalsmith.
 It was this parallel path which led to his invitation to participate and compete for the first time as an International carver at the prestigious Zi Gang Bei Jade and Gemstone carving exhibition, Suzhou, Jiangsu Province in November 2016 (and 2017), where he received a silver medal for one of his competition entries.